-A potentially contemporary portrait of a Merovingian king is attested on a ring discovered in the village Géronde near Siders in the Wallis region, today in the Swiss Landesmuseum Zürich.
-The figure has long hair that flows unknotted towards its back, with a diadem and cross on the front and pendula on the back of the diadem, elements that are also attested on imperial coins.
-The face is in profile and again characterised by a long and pointed nose, this time showing the right side of the face in the manner of the Justinianic model (figure 4).
-The cross on the diadem is an element that is attested on imperial coins since Tiberius II (d.
+A possibly contemporary portrait of a Merovingian king is imprinted on a ring that was discovered in the village Géronde, near Siders in the Wallis region, and can now be found in the Swiss Landesmuseum Zürich.
+The figure has long hair that flows unknotted toward its back, with a diadem and cross on the front and pendula on the back of the diadem, elements that are also found on imperial coins.
+The face is in profile and is, again, characterized by a long pointy nose, this time showing the right side of the face, in the manner of the Justinianic model (figure 4).
+The cross on the diadem is an element that is found on imperial coins since Tiberius II (d.
 582).
-Hans-Ulrich Geiger argued convincingly that it shows significant similarities to some numismatic portraits from Sitten, St. Maurice and Lausanne which are related to Dagobert I, which means that it may show that same king.
+Hans-Ulrich Geiger argued convincingly that it shows significant similarities to some numismatic portraits of Dagobert I, from Sitten, St. Maurice, and Lausanne, which suggests that it may depict that same king.
 The portrait is accompanied by the negative carving of the inscription + GRAIFARIUS ‧ VTEE FEL(I)X. Although the sources mention a dux of King Guntram (d.
-592) located in the pagus UItrauranus that is called Vaefarius, which is close enough to Graifarius, the dating suggested by Geiger makes it improbable that he was the bearer of this ring, which means that it probably belonged to an official whose name is not otherwise attested.
-The long royal hair, in combination with the fact that no king with this name is known, has led to the assumption that the inscription does not refer to the ruler portrayed, but to the official who used his signet, or to whom this ring was gifted.
-The addition utere felix (‘use with success’) may be interpreted to relate to the user’s function as a royal official.
+592), located in the pagus UItrauranus, that is called Vaefarius, which is close enough to Graifarius, the dating suggested by Geiger makes it improbable that he was the bearer of this ring, which means that it probably belonged to an official whose name is not otherwise know.
+The long royal hair, along with the fact that no king with this name is known, has led to the suggestion that the inscription does not refer to the ruler portrayed, but to the official who used his signet, or to whom this ring was gifted.
+The addition utere felix (‘use with success’) may be understood as relating to the user’s function as a royal official.

 {insert fig. 4}